-I mix all my colours from Hawthorns’s oil based inks and keep the ‘recipe’ for each colour in a sketchbook.
-Here I’ve mixed a blue, grey, transparent.
+I mix all my colours from Hawthorns Printmaker Supplies oil-based inks and keep the ‘recipe’ for each colour in a sketchbook.
+Here I’ve mixed blue, grey, and transparent.
 The very pale blue for the sky is predominately transparent ink.
 I add the tiniest amount of colour to tint as the pigments as the inks are quite strong.

 Step 7: Test printing and adjusting the plate

 Sometimes, as with this print, I’ll take a picture and digitally whiten out the areas I’m thinking of cutting away in Photoshop first to see if it works.
 There’s nothing worse than spending hours cutting a plate and then wishing you’d not cut that extra bit off.
-With this print I felt that it needed something to draw you eye through the picture.
+With this print, I felt that it needed something to draw your eye through the picture.
 In the original photo the band nearest the rocks is sand, so I decided to cut that away.
-At this point I feel a bit sick, one slip and you’ve messed up the complete plate.
+At this point, I feel a bit sick, one slip and you’ve messed up the complete plate.

-Other tweaks I made where cutting some of the sky away where it touch the horizon and neatening up soem of the bushes and houses.
+Other tweaks I made were cutting some of the skies away where they touch the horizon and neatening up some of the bushes and houses.